TuomoKareoja/us-song-lyrics-sentiment/README.md

     ├── data
     │   ├── external       <- Data from third party sources
-    │   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │
+    │   ├── processed      <- The final, canonical data sets for modeling │   ├── interim        <- Intermediate data that has been transformed │   └── raw            <- The original, immutable data dump │
     ├── docs               <- html docs for GitHub Pages